- Always tailor your covering letter to the specific role.

 - Include your contact details and the employer’s (including their title).

 - Make sure your grammar and spelling are perfect.

 - Link your writing style to the industry, e.g. covering letters for a job as a waitress will be less formal than those for an internship at a bank

 Content – a suggested structure

 - Paragraph 1: a positive, formal introduction outlining how you heard about the opportunity

 - Paragraph 2: outline why you are interested in the role and the organisation

-- say how the opportunity fits into your career plans
+- Demonstrate research.
+Say how the opportunity fits into your career plans

 - Paragraph 3 and 4: highlight your key skills and experiences and why these make you a suitable candidate